This tutorial covers:

 inquirer.prompt(questions, answers) -> promise

-To put this logic to the test, instead of just providing the questions, which will prompt for input via the CLI, we will provide the questions and the expected answers.
+Instead of just providing the questions, which will prompt for input via the CLI, put this logic to the test by providing the questions and the expected answers.
 This causes Inquirer to avoid prompting for answers.

-Because this method returns a promise, we can use the [async-await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)
+Because this method returns a promise, you can use the [async-await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)

 pattern to obtain the response object.